-In Figure 7, we show the relative testing errors averaged over all 19 types of problems from one-shot to five-shot learning, examining the performance when prompted without captions, with vague captions, and with precise captions.
-A comprehensive comparison for each specific problem type can be found in the appendix Appendix D.
+In Fig. 8, we show the relative testing errors averaged over all 19 types of problems from one-shot to five-shot learning, examining the performance when prompted without captions, with vague captions, and with precise captions.
+A comprehensive comparison for each specific problem type can be found in Fig. 9.